laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 -------------------

+If your work involves interactive installations, there's a good chance you'll be working with a camera at some point.
 Choosing the right type of camera for your interactive installation is one of the most important technical choices you can make in the initial planning phases of your project.
 Making the incorrect choice can really impact how well your installation reacts to its visitors.
-This choice can also affect the installation's ability to perform robustly in a large amount of environments.
+This choice can also affect the installation's ability to perform robustly in a variety of environments.
 You can always correct for certain things in software, but the hardware setup can often be the first line of defense against undesired behavior.

-Whether you're working in  Touch Designer, Python, Unity, Web technologies, Processing, OpenFrameworks, Cinder, MaxMSP/Jitter, or really any artistically geared programming environment, your choice of camera can impact your work no matter the software.
-Many software environments just work off the shelf with various cameras and input types, but some more exotic cameras can be tricky so make sure you do your research before making a big purchase.
-If the tool doesn't exist to port it in, there are a lot of technologies to do routing between applications (see <a href="http://camtwiststudio.com/">CamTwist</a> and <a href="http://syphon.v002.info/">Syphon</a> for OS X ), so you may have some luck there.
+Another important thing to keep in mind is that while many artistically geared software environments do work off the shelf with various cameras and input types, some more exotic cameras can be tricky to work with.
+Make sure you do your research before making a big purchase.
+If the tool doesn't exist to port it in, there are a few technologies that can route video between applications or even over the network.
+The most common tools are [Syphon](http://syphon.v002.info) for macOS and [Spout](https://spout.zeal.co) for Windows

-Each type of imager typically has some amazing strengths and some really hindering downfalls, so it's important to keep these kinds of questions in mind when planning your installation.
-For beginners, don't expect that because it works in your workspace, it'll work on the classroom or gallery floor...if at all possible, test it early!
+In the sections below, I will cover some of the most common camera types that are used for interactive installations.
+Before we dive in, it can be important to consider the following questions when considering which camera best suits your use case.

-<strong>Questions to consider when in planning phases:</strong>
+**Questions to consider when in planning phases:**

 - Where is it being set up?
+Does it need to be hidden?
-- Will it be outside or in the presence of direct sunlight?
+- Will it be outside and exposed to the elements or in the presence of direct sunlight?
 - What is the lighting control like in the space?
 Does it change throughout the day?
 - How precise does the interactivity need to be?
 Are you tracking large motions or small ones?
 - How big is the space you're trying to track people in?
 Where is the "active" area?
 - How will you run a cable from the camera to your computer?
 Will cable length be an issue?
+- Is your software compatible with your choice of camera?
 - Does the camera have settings that you can manually control or will it adjust itself automatically?
+If you need to control the settings automatically, does the camera allow for that?
-- Do you need a high quality image, or just something low resolution for tracking?
+- Do you need a high quality live feed image that the visitor will see, or can you get by with low resolution for tracking purposes?
-- Is there a lot of movement in the space or in the background, and how will you control for that?
+- Is there a lot of movement in the space or in the background?
+How will you control for that?

 Let's start with the most basic and accessible options for most people working with interactive installations for the first time: